PufferFinance/website-docs/docs/tech/securesigner.md

 title: Secure-Signer
 ---

+## Slash Prevention

-Puffer’s Secure-Signer prevents these vulnerabilities through the use of Enclaves.
+Puffer’s Secure-Signer prevents [slashing](background/slash.md) through the use of Enclaves.
 To prevent possible slashes through double-signing, the Secure-Signer generates and safeguards the BLS validator key inside its encrypted and tamper-proof memory.
 This key can only be accessed during runtime and remains encrypted at rest, making it inaccessible to the NoOp unless used to sign block proposals or